 “Expertise Is Not Only Achieved Through Exclusivity.”

-By having many interests and professions, you can become better at all of them in each area then you would have been in one specialized area alone.
+By having many interests and professions, you can become better at all of them in each area than you would have been in one specialized area alone.

-Unlike a specialist, the polymath will devote their focus to many different areas.
+Unlike a specialist, the polymath will devote its focus to many different areas.

-They continue to acquire new skills and tools by trying various endeavours.
+They continue to acquire new skills and tools by trying various endeavors.

 Do not be afraid to lose yourself in your interest and or obsession.

 Do what you love the mistake is to get concerned with practicality, some obsession has nothing to do with practicality whatsoever.

 Follow your bliss, and the world will unfold as it should.